basho/machi/doc/machi_chain_manager1_converge_demo.md

     machi_chain_manager1_converge_demo:t(3, [{private_write_verbose,true}]).

 The first argument, `3`, is the number of servers to participate in the chain.
+Please note:

+* Chain lengths as short as 1 or 2 are valid, but the results are a bit boring.
-Chain lengths as long as 7 or 9 can be used, but they may suffer from longer periods of churn/instability before all chain managers reach agreement via humming consensus.
+* Chain lengths as long as 7 or 9 can be used, but they may suffer from longer periods of churn/instability before all chain managers reach agreement via humming consensus.
+(It is future work to shorten the worst of the unstable churn latencies.)
+* In eventual consistency mode, chain lengths may be even numbers, e.g. 2, 4, or 6.
+* The simulator will choose partition events from the permutations of all 1, 2, and 3 node partition pairs.
+The total runtime will increase *dramatically* with chain length.
+    * Chain length 2: about 3 partition cases
+    * Chain length 3: about 35 partition cases
+    * Chain length 4: about 230 partition cases
+    * Chain length 5: about 1100 partition cases

 ## Run a test in strong consistency mode (with witnesses):